 Knowing your goals and the answers to these questions, you can piece together your sales needs and ensure sales forecasting accuracy.
 This helps you then identify what your company can afford to pay reps (based on expected revenue) and craft incentives that will motivate reps.

 When to use a Commission

-Commissions are the most common type of compensation plan and can be offered with or without a base salary.
+Commissions, the most common type of compensation plan, can be offered with or without a base salary.
+However, most companies pair commissions with a base salary.
 They are more typical in businesses that are:

-Both commission and bonus plans will allow you to compensate sales reps fairly and incent them to perform well in the future.
+Both commission and bonus structures will allow you to compensate sales reps fairly and incentivize them to perform well in the future.
 Regardless of your compensation method, ensure that your plan boosts sales team productivity and moves you closer to achieving your business goals.
 Creating a compensation strategy with those goals in mind is the first step towards a successful business plan!

 To discover how you can begin improving your compensation plan design and performance today, download our “2021 Guide to Successfully Managing Sales Compensation.”